matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Hi, I’m Matthew.
 I’m a product designer, researcher, and front-end engineer.
-description-1: I’m an independent contractor, designing web & native mobile apps for restaurant owners, GMs, and front-of-house staff at OpenTable. <strong>I’m currently seeking a new full-time role</strong> as a senior- or staff-level product designer.
+description-1: I’m an independent contractor, designing web & native mobile apps for restaurant owners, GMs, and front-of-house staff at <a href="https://www.opentable.design/" target="_blank">OpenTable</a>. <strong>I’m currently seeking a new full-time role</strong> as a senior- or staff-level product designer.
 description-2: In tandem, I’m actively interviewing and looking for my next full-time role.
 I work best when I’m embedded in development squads, a part of a larger product design team, and contributing to initiatives across organizational lines.
 description-3: Previously, I built tools to improve designer & developer collaboration at InVision, working across InVision Studio, GitHub & Jira integrations, Inspect, and Inspect Motion.
 description-4: Before InVision, I got my start designing enterprise software at IBM, where I contributed to many product releases across different organizations during my 4.5 year tenure.
 During that time, I also had the unique opportunity to contract with Apple in Cupertino where I focused on prototyping apps for the Apple at Work program.